 Breaching = leaping completely out of the water, seen in great white sharks, basking sharks, thresher sharks and mako sharks

-Buccal pumping = method of respiration, whereby the shark pumps its mouth open and closer to force oxygenated water over the gills, therefore does not need to keep swimming in order to breathe (As opposed to "Ram ventilation")
+Buccal pumping = method of respiration, whereby the shark pumps its mouth open and closed to force oxygenated water over the gills, so it does not need to keep swimming in order to breathe (As opposed to "Ram ventilation")

 Bucklers = thorn-like scales along the back and tail of skates

 Burleying = See "Chumming"

 Bycatch = when non-target marine creatures are unintentionally caught during commercial fishing, an especially large threat to many shark species, responsible for largest volume of global shark mortality

 Carangiform swimming = relatively efficient swimming method, used by active species, characterised by undulating only the back half of the body (Opposed to "Anguilliform" and "Thunniform swimming")